 NÆ

-My current body of work explores and examines the plight of the culturally fractured inhabitants of the American landscape.
-This work involves my NÆ persona.
-NÆ’s musical allegories illustrate the cyclical dichotomies that white privilege contains.
-Through the use of multiple caricatures of white women, I investigate systemic entitlement, boredom, addiction, and over-consumption as a result of privilege.
+My recent work involves the NÆ persona.
+NÆ’s musical allegories of her 2021 album Push Button Future and its surrounding body of work illustrate the cyclical dichotomies of white privilege.
+Through the use of multiple caricatures of white women shown in video, performance, and sound, I investigate systemic entitlement, boredom, addiction, and over-consumption as a result of privilege.
 The various caricatures are flippant; dominated by an insatiable thirst for social status and personify the hapless results of aspirational lifestyle marketing.

 I present NÆ in music, music videos, live and virtual performances, virtual reality experiences, and immersive installations.
 I often exhibit NÆ in intimate spaces – both physical and virtual.
 These spaces and each NÆ performance within them engages viewers with the meaning of the songs by encouraging interaction.
 I have presented this work in interactive installation rooms, public library engagement events, art galleries, concert venues, in a video game, and on live-streaming platforms.
 Through interaction, I challenge the viewer/listener to reflect upon their own status and power.